Franchise Analysis · FDD Data · 2026

 Geographic territory — constraint in a relationship-driven market

 Franchise territories are defined by geography.
 Business brokerage mandates are sourced through professional relationships that don't respect geographic lines.
 A corporate operator who spent 15 years in the HVAC distribution sector has relationships across 3 states, not 1 territory.
-A franchise territory that restricts them to a single metropolitan area is not protecting their deal flow — it is limiting their ability to follow their existing relationships wherever those relationships are.
+A franchise territory that restricts them to a single metropolitan area is not protecting their deal flow — it is limiting their ability to follow their existing relationships wherever those relationships lead.

 Technology lock-in — legacy CRM vs AI-native workflow